-When you’re running any kind of employee survey, free text answers give you the richest insights.
+When you’re designing employee engagement surveys, it's always important to know that free text questions will give you the richest insights.
 Numbers and scores do give you a sense of how things are going, but you should at least be combining them with free text.
 You’ll get genuine responses, plus your teams are able to express exactly how they feel.

 There are a few problems to overcome though.
 It’s often difficult to collate all the answers, and they’re time-consuming to go through.
 What’s even trickier to deal with is our own bias.
 It sits there in our subconscious, quietly affecting the way we perceive things.